linuxgurugamer/BetterLoadSaveGame/README.md

 ## Change log

+2.1
+ - Fix scroll position not being reset when showing window

 2.0
  - Major rewrite to improve performance.
 Now opens and scrolls much faster, and uses less space on disk for screenshots.